 It has been a very unique winter here in the valley for us as the temperatures have not spent 20 days in a row below zero.
 However, that hasn’t kept me from making one of my favorite winter foods!
 This Wendy’s Copy Cat Chili Recipe turns out delicious every time and, as I’m the main one to eat it in my house, it makes for a splendid freezer meal.

-Like all chili recipes this Wendy’s Copy Cat Chili Recipe isn’t just for eating with crackers.
-Chili recipes can certainly be served a variety of ways!
+Like all chili recipes, this Wendy’s Copy Cat Chili Recipe isn’t just for eating with crackers.
+Chili recipes can certainly be served in a variety of ways!

 13 Ways To Serve Chili